A New Central Nebraska Campus

 “We look forward to establishing new relationships in the Grand Island community to best serve the health needs of the people through health promotion, disease prevention, health education and care management.”

-Shortly after the move to Grand Island, the College of Nursing announced a new 3+1 nursing partnership with York College in which students complete three years as a York College student followed by 12-months in the accelerated nursing program at Creighton’s Grand Island campus.
+Shortly after the move to Grand Island, the College of Nursing announced a new 3+1 nursing partnership with York University in which students complete three years as a York University student followed by 12-months in the accelerated nursing program at Creighton’s Grand Island campus.
 Creighton maintains a presence in Hastings through its 3+1 partnership with Hastings College.

 In addition to the new location, the central Nebraska location migrated from a January start to an August start.
 This change in start date enables the College of Nursing to accommodate spring graduates who are ready to begin their path to a career in nursing.